Moving From Hustle Culture to Harmony Culture

 Your glow doesn’t come from products

-it comes from rituals.
+it comes from ayurvedic skincare routines.
 What if the secret to glowing skin has been sitting in your kitchen all along?

 Some mornings, my grandmother would stand by the window, crushing fresh neem leaves between her palms.
 The sun poured in, the room smelled like the earth after rain, and she would look at me with a smile that said, “Trust nature, it knows what to do.”
 Back then, I didn’t understand why she insisted on smearing turmeric paste on my breakouts or making me rinse my face with rose water before school.
 Today, when my skincare shelf is overflowing with serums, acids and creams with names I can’t pronounce, I find myself returning to those same simple rituals she once tried to teach me.